basement structural warranty

 basement structural warranty basement structural warranty basement structural warranty

-When you get told you must have an insurance backed guarantee, IBG, immediately write a letter to or email that person.
+When you get told you must have an insurance backed guarantee, IBG, immediately write a letter or email to that person.
 Put the conversation on record.
-Include or attach the letter from DLUHC and point out that if they want you to depart from BS8102:2022, by insisting upon internal drainage when Table 2 of the Standard does not want it in Grade 3 accommodation, then they are legally responsible for all the consequences, damages and costs.
+Include or attach the letter from DLUHC and point out that if they want you to depart from BS8102:2022, by insisting upon internal drainage when Table 2 and 3.16 of the Standard does not want it in Grade 3 accommodation, then they are legally responsible for all the consequences, damages and costs.

-Click on these two images to view and save the originals
+Click on these two images to view and save the originals and attach them to your email basement structural warranty basement structural warranty

 Include in your letter, perhaps as enclosures, links or attachments, my web pages about the new laws and procedures, and perhaps this page as well.